 As I stated in my payment terms explanation, the most commonly asked question from new lead gen prospects is how much leads cost.
 You can see our answer to that question in the aforementioned blog post, or our FAQ page here.

 But if you want a higher quality of leads, you’ll need to work with a company that builds custom pay per call campaigns.
-The tradeoff is that it will take some more time.
+The tradeoff is that it will take some more time for campaign setup.
 Now with that being said, I’m speaking in general terms… it’s not set in stone.
 Let’s qualify this all a bit more below..

-So exclusive providers have to stretch their advertising dollars much further, make a much smaller profit margin, and consequently they may not be able to deliver leads quite as quickly as shared providers.
-But this isn’t to say they take very long either.
-Let me explain below…
+The overall point is, exclusive lead providers have to stretch their advertising dollars much further, make a much smaller profit margin, and consequently they may not be able to deliver leads as quickly as shared lead providers.

 Advertising and Traffic Sources